Baldwin calls for police to be on movie sets after ‘Rust’ shooting - NewsBreak

 Traditionally, the armorer has the responsibility of managing all firearms used on set, to ensure that they are appropriate for the setting of the film and that they look realistic.

-The armorer must also make sure that the weapons are clean, properly kept, correctly loaded and safely handled.Biden approval rating drops to new low: poll
+The armorer must also make sure that the weapons are clean, properly kept, correctly loaded and safely handled.Biden approval rating drops to new low of 38 percent: poll

 Hannah Gutierrez Reed, the armorer for the movie “Rust,” said she had inspected the rounds in the gun Baldwin fired before assistant director Dave Halls handed it to Baldwin on set.